joebew42/joebew42.github.io/about.md

 ## Side activities

-* I started a [Twitch Channel](https://www.twitch.tv/joebew42) where I go live with programming session about Clean Code, Test-Driven Development and Refactoring.
+* I started a [Twitch Channel](https://www.twitch.tv/joebew42) where I go live with programming sessions about Clean Code, Test-Driven Development and Refactoring.
 We will try to improve the way I can apply these practices by actively contribute to open source projects.
 If you want to join the streaming, come and say hi to me there!

 * A [study path](https://github.com/joebew42/study-path) about several topics about software development that you may find helpful for your career.
 I am trying to keep it up to date with my studies.